what we do

 No negative reviews

 We began as a service to recommend shows to people who love comedy, and this is our approach to reviewing.
-If we didn’t like it, or if the performer was having an off day, we don’t think that needs to exist permanently online.
+If we didn’t like it, if the show doesn’t feel cooked yet, or if the performer was having an off day, we don’t think that needs to exist permanently online.
+We’d rather return at a later date.
 Constructive criticism is useful, but our style is talking about why we love the things that we love.
+We want to direct people towards comedy, not away from it.

 No star ratings

-We don’t love the reliance on star ratings.
+We don’t love the reliance on star ratings in reviewing the arts.
 We are of the belief that you can’t boil humour down to a points system, and rating a comedy show out of five doesn’t really help performers or audiences, so we won’t be using stars.
-The comedy reviewing world has been built by handful of men, and we want to sprinkle in a bit of variety.
-Who says we have to do it like they do?
+Ever.
+The comedy reviewing world has been built by handful of men - who says we have to do it like they do just because that’s how it’s always been done?

 who we are